IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 feature specification that is understood by TensorFlow and TensorFlow Extended.

 The [repository][example-weather-forecast] provides a wrapper for executing the pipeline on Cloud Dataflow.
-The following figure is taken from Cloud Dataflow, and it shows the data flow with respect to all four modes:
+The following figure shows the flow of the data with respect to the four operating modes:

 ![](/assets/images/2019-11-08-sequential-data/dataflow.svg)

-The outcome is a hierarchy of files on Cloud Storage, whose usage we discuss in the following section.
+The outcome is a hierarchy of files on Cloud Storage, whose usage we discuss in the next section.

 It is worth noting that this way of working with a separate configuration file is not something standard that comes with TensorFlow or Beam.
 It is a